adityaxxz/ticket-dashboard/README.md

 - Python
 - Node
 - Docker and Docker Compose
-- uv (install via pip) - Ive used uv coz its rust based and 100x faster than pip
+- uv (install via pip) - I've used uv because, its rust based and 100x faster than pip.

 ### Local Development Setup